 - The baseline and steady-state fields define the normalization used by the analysis.
 If they are left blank, HPA starts from the minimum and maximum values in the loaded data.

-- You can type baseline and steady-state values manually, or drag the reference lines directly on the plot.
-The values follow the currently selected display unit.
+- You can type baseline and steady-state values manually, or drag the reference lines directly on the plot while Signal representation is set to Current.
+In normalized mode the reference guides stay fixed at 0% and 100%, so the values remain editable from the Baseline panel.

 - The Start Time Offset control shifts the trace before analysis.
-A positive offset prepends baseline time and moves the transient forward.
+A positive offset reconstructs a dense baseline segment before the transient and moves the measured data forward.
 A negative offset removes early time and shifts the remaining data back to zero.

-- Plot Options let you change the y-axis unit, choose how low-confidence diffusion segments are drawn, turn grid lines and minor grid lines on or off, and switch the left diffusion axis between linear and logarithmic scaling.
+- Plot Options let you change the signal representation, choose the current display unit, choose colors for the main lines, decide how inverse-conditioning-based low-confidence diffusion segments are drawn, turn grid lines and minor grid lines on or off, and switch the diffusion axis between linear and logarithmic scaling.

 - The Reset button restores the default plot view.
 The Hide/Show buttons toggle the reference markers without deleting their values.

 The plot itself is interactive.
 You can zoom and pan it directly, then use Reset to return to the default view.
-If you drag the baseline or steady-state line, HPA updates the corresponding value and reruns the analysis.
+In current mode, dragging the baseline or steady-state line updates the corresponding value and reruns the analysis.

 Results